aelse/open5e/source/combat/damage-and-healing.rst

 maximum of 20, the ranger regains 6 hit points from the druid, not 8.

-A creature that has died can't regain hit points until magic such as the *revivify* spell has restored it to life.
+A creature that has died can't regain hit points until magic such as the :ref:`srd:revivify` spell has restored it to life.

 Dropping to 0 Hit Points
 ^^^^^^^^^^^^^^^^^^^^^^^^